Deep Perineal Pouch Abscess

 Types of Deep Perineal Pouch Abscess

-3. Infectious Abscess: Caused by bacterial infections.
+3. Infectious Abscess: Caused by infections.

 4. Post-surgical Abscess: Forms after a surgical procedure in the area.